shridharmishra4/rename/README.md

-rename
+Rename
-this is used to automatically rename music files.
+This is used to automatically rename music files.
 ======